AnnieCannons/froyo-project-1/README.md

-# froyo-project-1
+# Froyo Website Project

+### Introduction

-# In this project, you will learn how to design both the desktop and mobile versions of a froyo-themed website using HTML, CSS, and JavaScript.
-Please follow the steps outlined below to complete the project successfully.
+For this project, you will work a froyo-themed web project that pull together your knowledge of HTML, CSS, and JavaScript to date.

-***Step 1: Project Setup
+### Learning Objectives

+Students will thoroughly **review the concepts** of:

+- HTML Tags
+- CSS Rules
+- JavaScript Dom & Events

+Students will get **hands-on experience** with:

+- HTML Syntax & Structure
+- HTML Building
+- Forms & Advanced HTML
+- CSS Property & Value Pairs
+- CSS Box Model
+- CSS Layout
+- CSS Flexbox
+- CSS Responsive Design
+- JavaScript Variables
+- JavaScript Data Types
+- JavaScript Functions
+- JavaScript Parameters & Arguments
+- JavaScript Return Statements
+- JavaScript Functions & Arrow Functions
+- Scope in JavaScript
+- JavaScript DOM
+- JavaScript Events & Event Listeners

+### How To Setup This Project

+Complete the following steps to perform the setup for this project.
-Fork this repository to add a copy to your own library of repositories on GitHub itself.
+1. Fork this repository to add a copy to your own library of repositories on GitHub itself.
-Clone the forked repository to your local machine using the following command: git clone {your forked repository's URL}.
+2. Clone the forked repository to your local machine using the following command: git clone {your forked repository's URL}.
-Using terminal, navigate into the project directory using the following command: cd froyo-project-1.
+3. Using terminal, navigate into the project directory using the following command: cd froyo-project-1.
-Create separate folders for the desktop and mobile versions of the website using the following command: mkdir desktop mobile.

-***Step 2: Designing the Desktop Froyo Version

-***Step 3: Designing the Mobile Froyo Version

-***Step 4: Testing and Deployment
+4. Look through all of the files in this repository to ensure you understand the purpose of each.
+Please ask any questions if needed.

+### Daily Project Checkpoints

+Day 1:

+Day 2:

+Day 3:

+Day 4:

+### Resources

+-

+### Bonus Features & Opportunities (Optional)

+1. Create the About Page.
+2. Create the Blog Page.
+3. Add another social media item to the footer.

-***Step 5: Submit Your Finished Project
+### How To Submit Your Finished Project
-Push your code to your repository on GitHub.
-Then submit the URL of your repository on Canvas.
+Submit your finished project by pushing the repository to GitHub and submitting the repository URL to Canvas.